Adventures in Kaleidoscopy

 The title cipher presented here is more evident, reminiscent of a Japanese seal or chop mark.

-Rubus argutus is the horticultural name for the common blackberry and the concentric kaleidoscopy of squares within circles are quite pronounced in this piece.
-Use the description link to find the title cipher hidden in the foliage.
+Rubus argutus is the botanical name for the common blackberry.
+The pronounced concentric circles within squares are prominent in this artwork.
+Click on the image to uncover the title cipher concealed in the foliage.

 All of these works contain an integrated title cipher somewhere within the work.
 Many will take time to find and then decipher as the titles are also bilaterally reflected in some manner.